Forecast-it/handbook/why-we-are-here.md

 We want to be the best in the world at what we do by building a world-class product and service.
 We ask for and act on candid feedback to learn continuously from both our customers and the team.
 We know there’s always room to improve.

-Forecast will be the ultimate [Professional Service Automation (PSA)](https://en.wikipedia.org/wiki/Professional_services_automation) core to run any project-driven organization! :rocket:
+Forecast is the ultimate [Professional Service Automation (PSA)](https://en.wikipedia.org/wiki/Professional_services_automation) core to run any project-driven organization! :rocket: